iRootTsar/reggit/README.md

 2. Navigate into the directory: `cd reggit`
 3. Install dependencies:
    - For the mobile app, navigate into the `mobile` directory and run `yarn install`
-   - For the web admin panel, navigate into the `admin-panel` directory and run `yarn install`
+   - For the web admin panel, navigate into the `web` directory and run `yarn install`

 ## Run